What is the Alexander Technique?

-I strongly recommend that students wear comfortable clothes to all lessons, and that musicians bring their instruments.
+I strongly recommend that students wear comfortable clothes and bring their instruments to their lessons.

 How many Alexander lessons do I need and how often?

-In general I recommend somewhere 10-20 weekly lessons to learn the basic principles and learn how to apply the technique to your benefit.
-Some people find a solution to their specific issues within just one or two lessons, while others choose to pursue longterm study.
+I recommend 10-20 weekly lessons to learn the basic principles of the Alexander Technique and be able to apply the technique to your benefit.
+That said, some people find a solution to their specific issues within just one or two lessons, while others choose to pursue longterm study.

 To learn more about how the Alexander Technique can benefit you, get in touch via the Contact page to set up a complimentary 20 minute phone consultation.